COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 === Main Menu

 The Main Menu is an inviting location, with sombre music and a futuristic background image with the IBM logo in it.
-The lively Menus background image moves around at random intervals in time, and blurs and unblurs itself too.
+The background image moves around at random intervals in time, and blurs and unblurs itself too.

 #figure(
   image("Images/main_menu.png", width: 100%),